luckyluk07/ExpenseGuard/README.md

 - **Day 1**: Init backend solution, start writing readme, start planning models and functions
 - **Day 2**: Create "in-code" repository for expanses and connect it with controller using DI
+- **Day 3**: Create crud controller and service for expenses

 ## Technical goals

 - Beside working and good looking software my goal in that project is to extend my knowledge about backend clean architecture and frontend technologies like React.
-- Start from layered architecture and then convert it into clean architecture
+- Start from the simplest architecture(single project and directires eg. services, controllers, models etc) and then convert it into clean architecture
 - Getting familiar with best practices and clean code

 ## Installation